top of page

 2 min read (depending on your patience level)

-Splinter Books is thrilled to announce the launch of Cracked Nest, a bold and visionary new imprint set to revolutionise children's publishing - by reprinting decades-old books with marginally shinier covers.
+Splinter Books is thrilled to announce the launch of Reditus, a bold and visionary new imprint set to revolutionise children's publishing - by reprinting decades-old books with marginally shinier covers.

-As the newest addition to our vibrant and entirely original children's division, Cracked Nest will offer non-fiction, hands-on learning, and artsy activity titles for readers aged 3–12 laying the groundwork for a lifetime love of books that already existed elsewhere.
+As the newest addition to our vibrant and entirely original children's division, Reditus will offer non-fiction, hands-on learning, and art and activity titles for readers aged 3–12 laying the groundwork for a lifetime love of books that already existed elsewhere.

-Cracked Nest rises proudly from the extensive dust pile of Pioneer Editions, acquired by Splinter Books last year after several days of intense filing.
-Taking inspiration from this treasure trove of previously published material, Cracked Nest will publish lovingly refreshed editions of old favourites before daring to dip a toe into something that might technically be considered 'new.'
+Reditus rises proudly from the extensive dust pile of Pioneer Editions, acquired by Splinter Books last year after several days of intense fiddling.
+Taking inspiration from this treasure trove of previously published material, Reditus will publish lovingly refreshed editions of old favourites before daring to dip a toe into something that might technically be considered 'new.'

 Leading the imprint is publishing prodigy Brendan Smooth, who said:

 It's such a privilege to republish other people's great ideas and call them our own next chapter.
-Cracked Nest is about beginnings - the beginning of realising it's easier to rearrange existing chairs than build new ones.
+Reditus is about beginnings - the beginning of realising it's easier to rearrange existing chairs than build new ones.
 Plus, the logo is really cute.

 Smooth continued,

-We're hatching all kinds of excitement here: terrific old subjects, slightly updated takes, and books so attractive they practically leap into a basket at a school book fair.
-It's a cracking list.
+We're hatching all kinds of excitement here: terrific old subjects, slightly updated fonts, and books so attractive they practically leap into a basket at a school book fair.
+It's a crackling list.

 Samantha Glint, Managing Director of Children's Trade at Splinter Books, added:

-We are utterly thrilled to be breathing new marketing language into a time-honoured backlist.
-Pioneer Editions, founded by the legendary Dennis Plotworthy, was a bastion of humour, creativity, and had great snacks at trade fairs.
+We are utterly thrilled to be breathing life and new marketing language into a time-honoured backlist.
+Pioneer Editions, founded by the legendary Roderick Tattershall, was a bastion of humour, creativity, and had great snacks at trade fairs.
 We're committed to carrying on that proud tradition - with fewer snacks, but more PDFs."

 The launch list will include: